regexpressyourself/Nabbar-Nav/README.md

 ## Contributing

 I'm always happy to receive pull requests, questions/issues regarding code, and feature requests on all my projects.
-Please feel free to open an issue or submit a pull request.
+Please feel free to open an issue, submit a pull request, or just contact me directly because that's probably easier.

 **[Back to top](#table-of-contents)**